Bringing Up Baby: Filming

 The terrier George was played by Skippy, known as Asta in The Thin Man film series and co-starring with Grant (as Mr. Smith) in The Awful Truth.
-The tame leopard Baby and the escaped circus leopard were both played by a trained leopard, Nissa.
-The big cat was supervised by its trainer, Olga Celeste, who stood by with a whip during shooting.
+The tame leopard Baby and the escaped circus leopard were both played by a trained leopard, Nissa; Nissa was supervised by its trainer, Olga Celeste, who stood by with a whip during shooting.
 At one point, when Hepburn spun around (causing her skirt to twirl) Nissa lunged at her and was subdued when Celeste cracked her whip.
 Hepburn wore heavy perfume to keep Nissa calm and was unafraid of the leopard, but Grant was terrified; most scenes of the two interacting are done in close-up with a stand-in.
 Hepburn played upon his fear by throwing a toy leopard through the roof of Grant's dressing room during production.
-There were several news reports about Hawks' difficulty filming the live leopard, and the potential danger to highly valuable actors, so some scenes required rear-screen projection, while several others were shot using traveling mattes.
+There were several news reports about Hawks's difficulty filming the live leopard, and the potential danger to highly valuable actors, so some scenes required rear-screen projection, while several others were shot using traveling mattes.
 In a scene where Grant has Baby on a leash, it is quite obvious that the leash was hand painted on film because it proved impossible to make the two parts of the leash join in the traveling matte.

 Hawks and Hepburn had a confrontation one day during shooting.
 While Hepburn was chatting with a crew member, Hawks yelled "Quiet!" until the only person still talking was Hepburn.
 When Hepburn paused and realized that everyone was looking at her, she asked what was the matter.
 Hawks asked her if she was finished imitating a parrot.
 Hepburn took Hawks aside, telling him never to talk to her like that again since she was old friends with most of the crew.
 When Hawks (an even older friend of the crew) asked a lighting tech whom he would rather drop a light on, Hepburn agreed to behave on set.
 A variation of this scene, with Grant yelling "Quiet!", was incorporated into the film.

 The Westlake Street set was shot at 20th Century Fox Studios.
-Filming was eventually completed on January 6, 1938 with the scenes outside Mr. Peabody's house.
+Filming was eventually completed on January 6, 1938, with the scenes outside Mr. Peabody's house.
 RKO producers expressed concern about the film's delays and expense, coming in 40 days over schedule and $330,000 over budget, and also disliked Grant's glasses and Hepburn's hair.
-The film's final cost was $1,096,796.23, primarily due to overtime clauses in Hawks', Grant's and Hepburn's contracts.
+The film's final cost was $1,096,796.23, primarily due to overtime clauses in Hawks's, Grant's and Hepburn's contracts.
 The film's cost for sets and props was only $5,000 over budget, but all actors (including Nissa and Skippy) were paid approximately double their initial salaries.
-Hepburn's salary rose from $72,500 to $121,680.50, Grant's salary from $75,000 to $123,437.50 and Hawks' salary from $88,046.25 to $202,500.
-The director received an additional $40,000 to terminate his RKO contract on March 21, 1938.
+Hepburn's salary rose from $72,500 to $122,000, Grant's from $75,000 to $123,000 and Hawks's from $88,000 to $203,000; Hawks received an additional $40,000 to terminate his RKO contract on March 21, 1938.